Honno/epitope-classification/README.md

-# Machine learning for Linear B-cell Epitopes
+# Data mining for Linear B-cell Epitopes

 This repository pertains to my *CS3440 Data Mining* university coursework submission, where we were tasked to explore a [dataset](CW_Data_train.arff) and